A Simple Test Reveals How & When To Collaborate

 Following some exploratory market research in emerging markets, a traditional ‘bricks and mortar’ bank with eyes on the future, prototypes and experiments with a mobile payments app in a number of large college campuses to learn about the opportunity and the challenges it will present.
 This ‘living market research’ reduced ‘box 9’ risk and uncertainty.
 It provides the external validation necessary to build the business case for a more wide-ranging strategic initiative centered on the emerging mobile payments opportunity.

-With many projects and initiatives competing for scarce time and attention it is important that projects are prioritized and sequenced with resources being allocated for maximum impact and the necessary trade-offs being made.
+With many strategic priorities, projects and initiatives competing for scarce time and attention it is important that projects are prioritized and sequenced with resources being allocated for maximum impact and the necessary trade-offs being made.

 By prioritizing and sequencing those projects that matter most, the organization: